rasoul119560/KGCMC/README.md

-# A novel recommender system using graph convolutional matrix completion and personalized knowledge-aware attention sub-network
+# KGCMC: A Hybrid Approach Combining Graph Convolutional Matrix Completion and Knowledge-Aware Attention for Recommender Systems

 This is our implementation for the following paper: